Alex Bregman Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.
+- The Phillies pitching staff is 10th in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies' 4.46 team ERA ranks 18th across all league pitching staffs.
+- The Phillies' 4.33 team ERA ranks 15th among all league pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (26 total, one per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, 1.0 per game).

-- Wheeler (2-1) takes the mound for the Phillies in his sixth start of the season.
-He has a 4.72 ERA in 26 2/3 innings pitched, with 34 strikeouts.
+- Falter (0-4 with a 4.50 ERA and 19 strikeouts in 28 2/3 innings pitched) gets the start for the Phillies, his sixth of the season.

-- In his last time out on Sunday against the Colorado Rockies, the right-hander threw six innings, giving up three earned runs while surrendering three hits.
+- In his last time out on Tuesday against the Seattle Mariners, the lefty went six innings, giving up three earned runs while surrendering six hits.

-- The 32-year-old has amassed an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.